-In nearby Glacier National Park, MT (~500 km north of the Beartooth Mountains) proglacial lake sediments are 495 interpreted to indicate glacier fluctuations throughout the Holocene including phases of glacier advance 2,300 and 1,500 cal year BP and again after 700 cal year BP (Fig. 🔓 Munroe et al., 2012).
-Paleo-proxy reconstructions of temperature and precipitation for the region indicate lower than average temperatures and increased winter precipitation ~1,600-1,200 years ago with continued decreased temperatures ~700 years ago (Trouet et al., 2013; Viau et al., 2012), Together these various proxies of climate and glacier activity suggest climate conditions favorable for 500glaciation marked by small-scale glacier fluctuations and regional variability.
+In nearby Glacier National Park, MT ($\sim 500 \text{ km}$ north of the Beartooth Mountains) proglacial lake sediments are interpreted to indicate glacier fluctuations throughout the Holocene, including phases of glacier advance between 2300 and 1500 cal years BP and again after 700 cal years BP (Fig. 6; Munroe et al., 2012).
+Paleo-proxy reconstructions of temperature and precipitation for the region indicate lower than average temperatures and increased winter precipitation $\sim 1600-1200$ years ago, with continued decreased temperatures ~ 700 years ago (Trouet et al., 2013; Viau et al., 2012).
+Together, these various proxies of climate and glacier activity suggest climate conditions favorable for glaciation marked by small-scale glacier fluctuations and regional variability.

-Continuation of climate/glacier variability recorded in ages of the Little Glacier Lake deposits and regional paleoproxies culminated with the glaciation recorded in the Triangle Lake moraine.
-Morainal abandonment of the Triangle Lake glacier between 390 ± 20 and 120 ± 10 yrs ago marks the end of substantial moraine construction within the Upper Valley.
-Similarities between the Triangle Lake and the upvalley Frosty Lake moraine morphologies imply

-505 similar age and behavior of the two glaciers.
-Both moraines are large (>50 m relief) likely from either long duration of moraine construction at the boundary or high depositional rates.
-We suggest late-Holocene reactivation of the Triangle Lake glacier was synchronous with the onset of glaciation recorded in the Little Glacier Lake deposits as both responded to the same forcing.
-Unlike at Little Glacier Lake, the Triangle Lake glacier maintained its position and positive mass balance longer, thus constructing a more substantial moraine and staving off rock glaciation, which 510 can occur as a periglacial feature (Giardino and Vitek, 1988; Knight et al., 2019).
+Continuation of climate and glacier variability recorded in ages of the Little Glacier Lake deposits and regional paleoproxies culminated with the glaciation recorded in the Triangle Lake moraine.
+Morainal abandonment of the Triangle Lake glacier between 390 ± 20 and 120 ± 10 years ago marks the end of substantial moraine construction within the Upper Valley.
+Similarities between the Triangle Lake and the up-valley Frosty Lake moraine morphologies imply similar ages and behaviors for the two glaciers.
+Both moraines are large (> 50 m relief), likely from either the long duration of moraine construction at the boundary or high depositional rates.
+We suggest late Holocene reactivation of the Triangle Lake glacier was synchronous with the onset of glaciation recorded in the Little Glacier Lake deposits, as both responded to the same forcing.
+Unlike at Little Glacier Lake, the Triangle Lake glacier maintained its position and positive mass balance longer, thus constructing a more substantial moraine and staving off rock glaciation, which can occur as a periglacial feature (Giardino and Vitek, 1988; Knight et al., 2019).

-A recent study of glaciers in New Zealand highlighted the inverse hemispheric relationship as those glaciers reached maximum lengths early in the Holocene and retreated ever since (Dowling et al., 2021).
-It is likely that glaciers and periglacial features in the higher elevations of the Beartooth Mountains reactivated in response to late-Holocene low NH insolation levels, and provide evidence of cooler, and more favorable, climates in the last half of the Holocene.

-515 Though proximal, differences in Little Glacier Lake and Triangle Lake glacier response to climate forcing could be driven by the influence of higher, and more shaded, headwalls surrounding the Triangle Lake glacier.
+A recent study of glaciers in New Zealand highlighted the inverse hemispheric relationship, as those glaciers reached maximum lengths early in the Holocene and have retreated ever since (Dowling et al., 2021).
+It is likely that glaciers and periglacial features in the higher elevations of the Beartooth Mountains reactivated in response to late Holocene low NH insolation levels, and provide evidence of cooler and more favorable climates in the last half of the Holocene.
+Though proximal, differences in Little Glacier Lake and Triangle Lake glacier responses to climate forcing could be driven by the influence of higher and more shaded headwalls surrounding the Triangle Lake glacier.
 Similar topographic scenarios have been shown to influence alpine glacier advances (Barr and Spagnolo, 2015).
-Taken together, the Little Glacier Lake and Triangle Lake exposure ages suggest reactivation of glaciers within the Upper Valley from their early Holocene minima during the Neoglaciation prior to $2,250\pm 60$ yrs with deglaciation occurring 520 as late as 120 ± 10 yrs.
+Taken together, the Little Glacier Lake and Triangle Lake exposure ages suggest reactivation of glaciers within the Upper Valley from their early Holocene minima during the Neoglaciation prior to 2250 ± 60 years, with deglaciation occurring as late as 120 ± 10 years.
 Exposure ages from the Little Glacier Lake deposits support regional studies suggestive of glacier fluctuations and climate variability throughout the Neoglaciation.